daleydeng/emchat/IMPLEMENTATION_SUMMARY.md

 ## 🎉 Conclusion

-The LlamaEdge LLM integration has been successfully completed with all requirements met.
+The local LLM integration using llama-cpp-rs has been successfully completed with all requirements met.
 The implementation provides a robust, user-friendly local LLM chat interface that seamlessly integrates with the existing Tauri application without interfering with Bluetooth functionality.

 The solution is production-ready, well-tested, and includes comprehensive documentation and setup tools for easy deployment and maintenance.